smithy-lang/smithy-python/README.md

 be used in production systems yet.
 Several features, such as detailed logging, have not been implemented yet.

+> [!NOTE]
+> The Java generator in `codegen` remains the authoritative implementation while
+> the Python-native generator in `packages/smithy-python` is developed as a proof
+> of concept.
+Both implementations intentionally coexist; migration to the Python
+> generator will happen in phases after the POC has been validated.

 ### What is this repository?

 This repository contains two major components: